 This enchanting leaf belonged to a well-known Antiphonal made for the nuns of the Dominican convent of the Holy Cross in Regensburg in the early 14th century.
 This was the oldest female community of that order in Germany.
-A set of choir books would be an imperative acquisition for a new establishment.
 Generously funded by bishops and private sponsors, the convent enjoyed financial prosperity, which enabled the commission of expensive manuscripts.

-The blue letter O fills the black square frame to set the stage for the Crucifixion.
+The blue letter O on a field of silver outlined in black ink, fills a square frame to set the stage for the Crucifixion.
 The illuminator was quite successful in fitting a comprehensive, emotional scene into a small space through the articulation of the figures' gestures: one feels the sadness of the Virgin clasping her hands and St. John putting a hand to his cheek.
 The proportions and sweet faces lend this initial an innocent air.
 The figures have delicately drawn faces with gently red-dabbed cheeks.
 The application of colour juxtaposed with strong black contouring lines is reminiscent of stained glass.

 Medieval Regensburg, the capital of Bavaria in the Middle Ages, was one of the most important political, religious and cultural centres in central Europe.
 It was a large and prosperous city that counted many monasteries in or nearby, like the great Benedictine abbeys of St. Emmeran and Prüfening.
 The Dominican nuns of the Holy Cross were, therefore, well positioned to commission fine books necessary for their daily liturgical offices.
 Such books gave visual expression to the piety of these women and are testimony to their meditative mysticism.